Ryland eager to get his NFL kicks with the Pats

 “I think Eastern Michigan really helped me build and develop my ability,” Ryland said.
 “Then, the University of Maryland gave me the chance to perform on a bigger stage and just show what I can do at the highest level, and that’s exactly what I wanted.
 I can’t speak highly enough about Coach (Mike Locksley at Maryland) and literally every single personnel person and teammates I had in that building.
 They were super-supportive of me for being a one-year guy there.
 Maryland helped me show what I can do.”

-“To be able to add two of the very top players (Ryland, Baringer) at their positions certainly was an opportunity that we didn’t want to pass up on,” Groh said.
+“To be able to add two of the very top players (Ryland, Baringer) at their positions certainly was an opportunity that we didn’t want to pass up on,” Patriots Director of Player Personnel Matt Groh said.

 Ryland became a true student of the art of kicking.